Vondom/sky/README.md

 * Backlogs
   * how to profile hadoop mapreduce
   * think about simplfy for worker
-  * attach module to encryption with jaspt (http://www.jasypt.com)
+  * attach module to encryption with jasypt (http://www.jasypt.com)